lyteword/chspurgeon-tod/volume-7/psalm-129.md

 **Verses 5-8.**

-1\.The characters described.
+1\.
+The characters described.

 a) They do not love Zion.
 They say not, "Lord, I have loved the habitation of thine house", etc.

 b) They hate Zion—both its King and its subjects.

-2\.Their prosperity: "As the grass", etc.
+2\.
+Their prosperity: "As the grass", etc.

-3\.Their end.
+3\.
+Their end.

 a) Shame: "Let them be confounded."